Initialisation from lattice Boltzmann to multi-step Finite Difference methods: modified equations and discrete observability: A more precise evaluation of the number of initialisation schemes

 \section{A more precise evaluation of the number of initialisation schemes}

-In \Cref{sec:ModifiedEquations}, we have observed that describing the behaviour of general \lbm schemes close to the initial time above $\bigO{\spaceStep}$ order -- using the modified equations -- seems out of reach.
-The question which we try to answer here -- inspired by the findings on the \scheme{1}{3} in \Cref{sec:D1Q3} -- concerns the existence of vast classes of \lbm schemes for which a detailed description of the behaviour of the initialisation schemes is indeed possible.
-The idea is to investigate the possibility of having, from a purely algebraic standpoint, a very small number of \iniSchemes{} to be considered.
-For example, this would allow to avoid dealing -- when trying to have the same dissipation coefficient between initialisation and bulk -- with large non-linear systems such as \eqref{eq:SystemMatchedDiffusionD1Q3}, where the number and the complexity of equations grow with $\nonTriviallyRelaxingMomentsNumber$.
+In \Cref{sec:ModifiedEquations}, we have observed that describing the behaviour of general \lbm schemes close to the initial time above $\bigO{\spaceStep}$ order---using the modified equations---seems out of reach, due to the presence of many parasitic modes in the system.
+The question which we try to answer here---inspired by the findings on the \scheme{1}{3} scheme in \Cref{sec:D1Q3}---concerns the existence of vast classes of \lbm schemes for which a detailed description of the behaviour of the initialisation schemes is indeed possible.
+The idea is to investigate the possibility of having, from a purely algebraic standpoint, a very small number of \iniSchemes{} to be considered, or equivalently, a large number of trivial eigenvalues.
+For example, this would allow to avoid dealing---when trying to have the same dissipation coefficient between initialisation and bulk---with large non-linear systems such as \eqref{eq:SystemMatchedDiffusionD1Q3}, where the number and the complexity of equations would grow with $\nonTriviallyRelaxingMomentsNumber$.
+The conditions to control the initialisation until a certain order in $\spaceStep$ could be simpler thanks to the fact that we have a small number of initialisation steps.
+In this way, if something similar to \Cref{prop:MatchEventually} were valid, we could conclude that this control is enough to master the dynamics of the scheme at the considered orders eventually in time.